smartooth/players/readme.txt

 = What if I want to use ffmpeg to post processes video uploads on the server? =

 If you host your own server, install the latest version of ffmpeg (http://ffmpeg.org/).
-If you are on shared hosting, chances are ffmpeg is already installed, but it might an outdated version.
+If you are on shared hosting, chances are ffmpeg is already installed, but it might be an outdated version.
 Make sure the ffmpeg path and version are valid under the `Players > Settings` page.

 == Screenshots ==